 (cover photo: Denver Post)

-This article was originally posted in January 2019 and has been updated in advance of the 2024 vote.
+This article was originally posted in January 2019 and has been updated in advance of the 2024 induction ceremony.

 Todd Helton: Before the Majors

-Todd Lynn Helton was born on August 20, 1973, in Knoxville, Tennessee.
-He was a two-sport star at Central High School in Knoxville, excelling at both football (as a quarterback) and baseball (as a first baseman and pitcher).
+Todd Lynn Helton was born in Knoxville, Tennessee, on August 20, 1973.
+He was a two-sport star at Central High School in Knoxville, excelling at football (as a quarterback) and baseball (as a first baseman and pitcher).
 He hit .655 as a senior and was the second-round pick by the San Diego Padres in the 1992 player draft.
-However, he had already committed to attend the University of Tennessee on a football scholarship and chose instead to honor that commitment.
+However, he had already committed to attending the University of Tennessee on a football scholarship and chose to honor that commitment instead.

-On the gridiron, Helton was stuck behind Heath Shuler on the depth chart in his freshman and sophomore seasons.
+Helton was stuck behind Heath Shuler on the depth chart in his freshman and sophomore seasons on the gridiron.
 In his junior season (the fall of 1994), an injury in the first game to the new starter (Jerry Colquitt) gave Helton a chance to play.
 The 13th-ranked Vols lost that first game (at 14th-ranked UCLA) but won the next week at 23rd-ranked Georgia.
 In Helton’s third game, Tennessee was shut out at home by the top-ranked Florida Gators.

 Unfortunately for Helton, he injured his knee in his fourth game of the season (at Mississippi State).
 It would be the last football game Helton would play.
-His replacement would lead Tennessee to wins in 7 of their last 8 games and a 21-3 record in the following two seasons.
+His replacement would lead Tennessee to wins in seven of their last eight games and had a 21-3 record in the following two seasons.
 That replacement’s name was Peyton Manning.

 Todd Helton: Drafted by the Colorado Rockies